marcusoftnet/koaVote/README.md

 * Create a page for showing result of a question
 * Create a link to the result page from the question-page
 * Move the result functionality under the question, route-wise
+### The model clean up
+* The votes should have an array of tags, for searching - DONE
+* The question should just prefill the vote-page with tags - DONE
+* The hospital field should go away, and instead be a tag - DONE
+* The results should NOT be /question/result, but just /result - DONE
+* List votes matching criterias on the page - DONE